 Because of the fragileness of the archeology sites, there are a few rules to follow.
 Touching the rock art will transfer the oils from your hands to the rock and the art will fade away.
 Do not dig in the sites.
 It is illegal to remove artifacts from the sites.
 The desert environment is very fragile so you must also stay on trails at all times.
 Climbing on the archeology structures is strictly prohibited.
 Motorized or mechanized vehicles are only prohibited on a few designated trails.

-View an area map of the Canyon of the Ancients
+View an area map of the Canyons of the Ancients